 Can you see stars and the Milky Way in Gozo?

-Yes — under the right conditions.
-On clear, moonless nights away from brighter village centres, the Milky Way can be visible to the naked eye.
-The galactic core is typically most noticeable from late spring through early autumn.
+Yes.
+On clear, moonless nights away from brighter village centres, the Milky Way can often be seen with the naked eye from darker parts of Gozo.

 What are the most important meteor shower dates in 2026?